Are you in need of urgent support? 24 Hour counselling is available through the Crisis Intervention Centre by calling 613-969-7400 or 1-888-757-7766.

 Tips to reduce stress during the COVID-19 pandemic:

-- Keep things in perspective.
-People in outbreak situations may feel that they have no control.
-Focus on things that you have the power to influence, such as following infection control practices that keep you and your family safe, organizing your home, connecting with your social supports through telephone, video chat, or text, and taking advantage of extra family time.
+- Focus on things that you have the power to influence, such as following infection control practices that keep you and your family safe, organizing your home, connecting with your social supports through telephone, video chat, or text, and taking advantage of extra family time.

 - During times of stress, self-care is very important.
 Engage in healthy activities that you enjoy and find relaxing.
 Exercise regularly, maintain good sleep routines and eat healthy food.